Zammad: User Interface

 The user interface is modern and attractive.
 It has been redesigned from scratch and can be used by occasional users without training without any problems.
 Technologically, the user interface is implemented as a web application with CSS, JavaScript, and HTML5 (including WebSockets), which means that the application runs in the browser – only data is exchanged over the network (in REST).
 Thus the WebApp feels like a native application and is capable of real-time (information is updated in all clients immediately after creation/change without reloading the application/web page).
 The design of the interface was developed with Zeughaus Design GmbH.

 In version 3.0 Zammad was extended by a knowledge base.

 Backend

 The backend is realized in Ruby on Rails and communicates with the user interface via REST.
 Zammad relies on Elasticsearch to speed up search queries.

-MySQL, MariaDB, or PostgreSQL are supported as database servers.
+MySQL, MariaDB, or PostgreSQL are supported as database servers up to Zammad version 6.
+Zammad version 7 and above will be PostgreSQL only.
 Nginx or Apache can be used as a web server or reverse proxy.